Air Curtains For Comfortable Environments

-Cold storage warehousing and facility management requires specialized skills in perishable product control that can be costly if poorly managed.The mission critical role for facility operators is to control everything from cold storage freeze times to equipment safety – all while condensation, slippery floors, icing, freezing doors, frosting and fogging endanger product quality, threaten staff safety and all but guarantee higher utility spends.
+Cold storage warehousing and facility management requires specialized skills in perishable product control, and can be costly if poorly managed.The mission-critical role for facility operators is to control everything from cold storage freeze times to equipment safety – all while condensation, slippery floors, icing, freezing doors, frosting, and fogging endanger product quality, threaten staff safety, and all but guarantee high utility spend.
 And with industry growth predicted to run 3.4% in 2019, the mandate for best in class processes for optimal cold storage performance will only rise.

-With the Florida climate, known for high temperatures and elevated humidity, driving many of the issues that weakened operations at the Lakeland plant, the Mars engineering team joined with facility operators to identify a set of 8 ft x 14 ft doors that were responsible for one hundred 17-second cycles per hour for an average of 9 hours each day.
+With the Florida climate, (known for high temperatures and higher humidity), driving many of the issues that hindered operations at the Lakeland plant, the Mars engineering team joined with facility operators to identify a set of 8 ft x 14 ft doors that were responsible for one hundred 17-second cycles per hour for an average of 9 hours each day.
 The effort to resolve the plant's issues began with Mars specialized cold storage survey that guides the Mars team to select the specialized components in Mars Freezer package – the secret sauce that allows Mars to resolve the thorniest of cold storage issues.
-The assessment identified Mars High Velocity heated unit (HV2108-2EON-TS-FP)which were set atop an adjustable mounting bracket paired with an industrial magnetic switch.
+The assessment led to the selection of Mars High Velocity heated units (HV2108-2EON-TS-FP) )which were set atop an adjustable mounting bracket paired with an industrial magnetic switch.
 The electric heated air curtain with freezer package included:

 To make sure frozen food keeps its sensory and nutritional quality, as well as maintain food safety standards, temperature requirements have been set for every stage of the cold storage chain.No less a consideration is the hit to food storage life when products are exposed to temperature fluctuations.
 In challenging environments, the mere act of moving food from a transport truck to a freezer can raise the temperature of the food significantly and tax a cooling system as it struggles to return to the thermostat set point.
-The Mena House Hotel in heat-steeped Cairo, Egypt has welcomed dignitaries such as Winston Churchill, Queen Mary and Richard Nixon as well as average summer temperatures of 94°F to 104°F. With a bank of 20 foot by 20 foot freezers that needed repeated stocking to feed hotel guests, a solution of significance was on demand to unburden the freezer compressors, protect the food from heating up and give some relief to rising energy costs.
-Using a series of 42-inch custom-engineered models, the Mars Air Systems engineering team was able to create a wall of cold air sufficient enough to consistently halt the incursion of heat and dust.
-The air curtains eliminated temperature fluctuations, cut out the stress on the equipment trying to re-cool and helped reduce burgeoning energy costs.
+The Mena House Hotel in heat-steeped Cairo, Egypt has welcomed dignitaries such as Winston Churchill, Queen Mary, and Richard Nixon... as well as average summer temperatures of 94°F to 104°F. With a bank of 20 foot by 20 foot freezers that needed frequent stocking to keep hotel guests fed, a significant solution was needed to unburden the freezer compressors, protect the food from heating up, and give some relief from rising energy costs.
+Using a series of 42-inch custom-engineered models, the Mars Air Systems engineering team was able to create a wall of cold air to halt the incursion of heat and dust.
+The air curtains eliminated temperature fluctuations, reduced the stress on the equipment, and helped reduce burgeoning energy costs.

-When you’re as successful as Westmoreland County Food Bank because you serve 7,200 families a month and operate a 40,000 sq.ft. facility that processes 8.6 million pounds of food a year, your food storage equipment needs to work flawlessly.For Westmoreland, facility limitations forced the freezer and evaporator to sit side-by-side which led to a healthy dose of humidity leading to ice and frost on the floor outside the freezer doorway – a safety hazard for both forklifts and workers on foot.
+When you’re as successful as Westmoreland County Food Bank, you serve 7,200 families a month and operate a 40,000 sq.ft. facility that processes 8.6 million pounds of food a year - and your food storage equipment needs to work flawlessly.For Westmoreland, facility limitations forced the freezer and evaporator to sit side-by-side, which caused excessive humidity that led to ice and frost on the floor outside the freezer doorway – a safety hazard for both forklifts and workers on foot.
 When it’s too important or costly to be anything other than right, Mars Air Systems is the team you want on your side.
-Mars has been repeatedly the source for answers when large industrial and foodservice operators need no-fail solutions to vexing humidity, unwanted condensation or accident-provoking pools of water.
-Deploying air baffles to ride shotgun along side the series of air curtains gave the Westmoreland workers the means to ward off the flowing water that had been a source of slippage, falls and worker injury.
+Mars has been repeatedly the source for answers when large industrial and foodservice operators need no-fail solutions to vexing humidity, unwanted condensation, or hazardous pools of water.
+Deploying air baffles along side the series of air curtains gave the Westmoreland workers the means to ward off the flowing water that had been a source of slippage, falls, and worker injury.

-Campbell Soup Company, one of the largest food companies in the world, operates a sprawling, 2.4 million-sq.-ft. facility on a 949-acre parcel, which includes operating a cooler/freezer storage unit 24 hours/day alongside a 8’x16’ heavily trafficked forklift entrance with a fast-acting vertical-lift door.The hot, humid warehouse conditions collide with the cold, dry-storage area air which produces condensation and pools of water at the base of the freezer – both inside and out.
-Water also flowed from the freezer opening directly into the walkways that hosted both foot and forklift traffic.
-The Mars Air Systems Engineering team isolated the precise area that needed an air burst then installed a bundle of door-activated air curtains and air diffusers right at the forklift entrance.
-The air curtain’s forced-air action stabilized cold area temperatures by creating an air seal which effectively evaporated most surface condensation and eliminated pools of water in the walkway.
+Campbell Soup Company, one of the largest food companies in the world, operates a sprawling, 2.4 million-sq.-ft. facility on a 949-acre parcel, which includes operating a cooler/freezer storage unit 24 hours/day alongside a 8’x16’ heavily trafficked forklift entrance with a fast-acting vertical-lift door.The hot, humid warehouse conditions collide with the cold, dry-storage area air which produces condensation and pools of water at the base of the freezer -- both inside and out.
+Pooled water also flows from the freezer opening directly into the walkways, interfering with both foot and forklift traffic.
+The Mars engineering team identified the precise area that needed an air stream to eliminate condensation, then installed a stack of vertically-mounted, door-activated air curtains and air diffusers* at the cold storage unit’s forklift entrance.
+The air curtain’s forced-air action stabilized cold area temperatures by creating an air seal which effectively evaporated most of the surface condensation, while also eliminating pools of water in the walkway.